 Their involvement is producing real outcomes for the benefit of their lands and the wider community.

-The TORG aims to make the MWI region a proactive leader in cultural heritage and environmental management, recently releasing the MWI TORG Strategic Plan 2017 – 2027.
+The TORG, which aims to make the MWI region a proactive leader in cultural heritage and environmental management, has released the MWI TORG Strategic Plan 2017 – 2027.

 Meet the members of the Mackay Whitsunday Isaac Traditional Owner Reference Group